|

 What Alan Turing planned in 1945 was independent of the EDVAC proposal, and it looked much further ahead.

-the next Scrapbook page.
+Continue to the next Scrapbook page.